Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20260109: The g-code console text output from the `PROBE`, `PROBE_ACCURACY`, and similar commands has changed.
+Now Z heights are reported relative to the nominal bed Z position instead of relative to the probe's configured `z_offset`.
+Similarly, intermediate probe x and y console reports will also have the probe's configured `x_offset` and `y_offset` applied.

 20260109: The `[screws_tilt_adjust]` module now reports the status variable `{printer.screws_tilt_adjust.result.screw1.z}` with the probe's `z_offset` applied.
 That is, one would previously need to